Energy-Tweedie: Score meets Score, Energy meets Energy: Tweedie-Like Formula for Gibbs Noise

-A short proof can be found in App.~\ref{app:proof_elliptic}.
-In words, the score at $y$ coincides with the negative path gradient (w.r.t. $y$) of the expected (w.r.t. the posterior) potential centered around the same $y$.
+\end{proposition}\postdisplaystatementskip A short proof can be found in App.~\ref{app:proof_gibbs_tweedie}.
+In words, the score at $y$ coincides with the negative path-gradient (w.r.t. $y$) of the expected (w.r.t. the posterior) potential centered around the same $y$.